Ivy356/IdleBalls/README.md

-# Incremental Balls
+# Idle Balls
-A web game by Conor and Aldiery based on the popular mobile game Idle Balls.
+A web game by Special Games based on the alternative game Idle Balls.

 # Progress
 - Ball Bouncing System : _**`100%`**_